stephengpope/no-code-architects-toolkit/README.md

 #### 9. `/v1/authenticate`
 - **Description**: Verifies the provided API key and authenticates the user.
 Returns a success message if the API key is valid.
 - **Documentation Link**: [Authenticate Endpoint Documentation](https://github.com/stephengpope/no-code-architects-toolkit/blob/main/docs/toolkit/authenticate.md)

-Each feature is supported by robust payload validation and detailed API documentation to facilitate easy integration and usage.

 ---